-Module 2 - Communications in Connection with Debt Collection
+Module 2: Communications in Connection with Debt Collection

-This module addresses FDCPA and UDAAP issues that may arise when entities communicate with consumers or third parties as part of their debt collection activities.
-As noted, the FDCPA only applies if the entity is a "debt collector" under the FDCPA, while the prohibition on unfair, deceptive, or abusive acts and practices applies to all supervised entities.
+This module addresses FDCPA and UDAAP issues that may arise when entities communicate or attempt to communicate with consumers or third parties as part of their debt collection activities.
+As noted, the FDCPA (and its implementing Regulation F) only applies if the entity is a "debt collector" under the FDCPA, while the prohibition on unfair, deceptive, or abusive acts and practices applies to all supervised entities.

 In assessing an entity's communications, examiners should consider documents and recordings, including hard copies or electronic copies of letters, voice recordings of telephone communications, and notes made during or after telephone calls or personal visits.
 Examiners should review a sample of records and listen to a sample of collection calls.